 (Left) Schematic and SEM image of the scanning thermal probe, featuring an embeded nanoscale thermocouple as the sensitive thermal sensor; (Right) Calculated surface contour plot showing the spatial distribution of Poynting flux pattern due to near-field thermal radiation effect.

-Nano-optics and Surface-Enhanced Raman Spectroscopy (SERS)
+Nano-optics and Surface-Enhanced Raman Spectroscopy

 Surface-enhanced Raman spectroscopy, by leveraging nano-optical (surface plasmonics) and chemical enhancement effects to enlarge the unique vibrational fingerprints of materials by many orders of magnitude, allows highly sensitive detection at the single-molecule level.
 The presence of low-abundance molecular markers in various applications ranging from biological diagnosis, chemical identification, to environmental analysis can be recognized and imaged using SERS.
 The efforts in our group include the development of single-molecule Raman spectroscopy focusing on probing vibrational and electronic coupling in single molecules and nanostructures, which is crucial to understand heat dissipation and chemical reaction in various systems.
-We are also active in the study of electro-luminescence and photo-luminescence of atomic-scale plasmonic structures.
+We are also active in the study of electro-luminescence and photo-luminescence of atomic-scale plasmonic structures and hot-carrier dynamics.

 L. Cui, Y. Zhu, M. Abbasi, A. Ahmadivand, B. Gerislioglu, P. Nordlander, D. Natelson, "Electrically driven hot-carrier generation and above-threshold light emission in plasmonic tunnel junctions", arXiv:1912.05694